BirenderPanwar/tsai_eva4p2/6-GAN/README.md

 **This is implementation of GAN with R1 Regularizer to generate India Car images.
 GAN network is build on 700+ Indian car dataset collected through google images.**

-# Web Applications and AWS Lambda Deployment
+## Web Application and AWS Lambda Deployment

 The model is deployed on AWS Lambda using serverless computing framework and the web application is hosted on AWS S3 bucket